 needed for full-time enrollment.

-The seven art historians at TTU have distinguished records of publication, archaeological investigation, and/or curatorial and administrative experience.
-Collectively, they have held research fellowships at the Sterling and Francine Clark Art Institute (Williamstown, MA), the Center for 17th and 18th –Century Studies (UCLA, Los Angeles, CA), the National Gallery of Art, the Center for Advanced Study in the Visual Arts (both in Washington, DC), the Harvard Center for the Study of World Religions (Cambridge, MA), the British School at Rome (Rome, Italy), the Centro Studi sulla Civiltà del Tardo Medioevo (San Miniato, Italy), and Dumbarton Oaks (Washington, DC).
+The five art historians at TTU have distinguished records of publication and/or curatorial and administrative experience.
+Collectively, they have held research fellowships at the Center for 17th and 18th-Century Studies (UCLA, Los Angeles, CA), the National Gallery of Art and the Center for Advanced Study in the Visual Arts (both in Washington, DC), the Harvard Center for the Study of World Religions (Cambridge, MA), the British School at Rome (Rome, Italy), and the Centro Studi sulla Civiltà del Tardo Medioevo (San Miniato, Italy).
 They have curatorial experience at Tufts University, the National Gallery of Art in Washington, DC; the Norton Museum of Art (FL), the National Museum of Mexican Art (IL), the Mexic-Arte Museum (TX), the Museum of Jewish Heritage (NY), and the Museum of Bellas Artes, Argentina.

 Application Process and Deadlines

-All components of the application must be complete by the following dates (including
+All components of the application must be complete by the following dates:

-For second priority consideration for fellowships and / or Teaching Assistant positions, or if you do not need financial assistance:March 15 for Fall Semester; October 15 for Spring semester.
+For second priority consideration for fellowships and / or Teaching Assistant positions, or if you do not need financial assistance:March 15 for the Fall Semester; October 15 for the Spring semester.

 Students may matriculate in the Spring semester; however, scholarships and TA appointments may not be available.